 Now comes the client onboarding process and this is just as important.
 You must continue to make a good impression with professional communication and agency processes that make matters go smoothly for everyone involved in a project.

 Putting together a client onboarding questionnaire is one way to make sure you start your relationship off on the right foot as you bring them on board.
-In this post, we’ll explore what onboarding questionnaires are all about and what questions your marketing agency can ask new clients before you kick off your projects.
+In this post, we’ll explore what onboarding questionnaires are all about and what questions your marketing agency can ask new clients before you kick off your projects, ensuring customer satisfaction from the very beginning.

 Get our onboarding questionnaire template